 The National Data Buoy Center said that wave heights in the vicinity of Thunder Horse on Sunday reached peak levels of about 35 feet.

 Although Emily is unlikely to produce waves of that size in the central and eastern Gulf, the seas are still likely to be quite rough offshore Texas and the platform may be more vulnerable to wave damage in its current position.
 As of 5 p.m.
-Friday, the center of Emily was 350 miles southeast of Kingston, Jamaica and moving west at 20 mph with maximum sustained winds at 105 mph.
+EDT Friday, Emily had been downgraded to a Category Two hurricane located 350 miles southeast of Kingston, Jamaica and moving west at 20 mph with maximum sustained winds of 105 mph.

 Production from Thunder Horse was scheduled to begin late this year.
 Thunder Horse has a nameplate capacity for 250,000 bbl/d of oil and 200 MMcf/d of gas.
 It was expected to reach those production levels over the course of the first 12 months of commercial operation.
 It is unclear at this point whether the platform will meet its production schedule.